emead907/emead907/README.md

 -->
 ### Hi there, my name is Emily Mead

-## A Junior at Boise State Univesity
+## A Senior at Boise State Univesity

 - 🔭 Currently looking for: Internship in software development or cybersecurty
 - 📚 Education: enrolled at Boise State Unversity, studying Computer Science